Plaxton: Independent again

 On 31 March 2004, TransBus International was put into administration.
 On 17 May 2004, the Plaxton business was sold in a management buyout and resumed trading as Plaxton Limited.

 Plaxton employed almost 300 people at its main coach plant in Scarborough and a further 59 at its facility in Anston, which builds small buses and coaches such as the Beaver and Cheetah.

 In May 2005, Plaxton announced its return to the service bus market, launching the Centro, a low-floor single-deck vehicle initially to be offered on VDL SB120 chassis, in 10.7 m length, with the first bus completed in February 2006.
 The Centro is now available on the VDL SB180, VDL SB200, MAN 14.220 and Volvo B7RLE chassis, with 10.2 m and 12 m lengths also offered.

 The company also revealed the Primo, a 28-seat low-floor minibus, in September 2005.
 This 7.9 m long vehicle is powered by the Cummins ISBe Euro III engine, mounted transversely at the rear.
 The Primo frame is assembled in Hungary by Enterprise Bus, effectively a conventional chassis in most respects but one which extends up to cantrail level, before being shipped to Scarborough for completion.

 Purchase by Alexander Dennis

 In May 2007, Plaxton was purchased by Alexander Dennis, effectively recreating the TransBus International business.
-But as of late 2008, the Centro bodywork remained in production alongside Alexander Dennis's Enviro200 Dart and Enviro300.
+Following the purchase, Plaxton's Centro bodywork remained in production alongside Alexander Dennis's Enviro200 and Enviro300.

 In 2008, the new Plaxton Elite was launched at Birmingham Euro Bus Expo and by 2011 had delivered 100 Elites.
 Originally based on the Volvo B12B chassis, it was later developed to suit the Volvo B9R and B13R chassis.

+Alexander Dennis announced in March 2024 that as a result of the shift of the company's priorities to manufacturing battery electric buses, production of Plaxton coaches would be suspended until 2026.